Exploring Component Properties within Figma

 When component properties were announced by Figma during Config 2022, the design community was — rightfully — excited.

-Promised as a powerful way to create a set of customizable attributes that can be applied to any object, component properties were touted as a way to increase productivity, resolve issues around variant duplication and make communication between teams simpler.
+Promised as a powerful way to create a set of customisable attributes that can be applied to any object, component properties were touted as a way to increase productivity, resolve issues around variant duplication and make communication between teams simpler.
 How?
 By making design systems more streamlined, reducing the need to create multiple variants to cover various scenarios, and surfacing options in the components property sidebar, helping teams better understand what they can (and cannot) change on any given component.

 From my own personal experience, general ambiguity and the number of negligible questions around component changes have dramatically reduced among teams.